Should the America First Caucus sound an alarm about white nationalism?

 For a political party that seethes at the idea of identity politics, Republicans sure are obsessed with preserving their heritage as a matter of policy.

 On Friday afternoon, the leading lights of the GOP announced they were forming the America First Caucus, an initiative intended to promote, among other things, “a culture, strengthened by a common respect for uniquely Anglo-Saxon political traditions.”
-The caucus is a pet project of QAnon congressperson Marjorie Taylor Greene, who has made waves lately with her anti-trans messaging and tiresome stunts, and Rep. Paul Gosar, who is perhaps best known for speaking at a white nationalist conference and once inspiring his entire family to create a campaign ad for his opponent.
+The caucus is a pet project of QAnon congressperson Marjorie Taylor Greene, who has made waves lately with her anti-trans messaging and tiresome stunts, and Representative Paul Gosar, who is perhaps best known for speaking at a white nationalist conference and once inspiring his entire family to create a campaign ad for his opponent.
 Predictably, the America First Caucus’s policy platform mainly serves to lodge formal complaints about immigration, “election integrity,” and COVID-19 safety precautions.
 But in a broader context it’s so much worse.

 Aside from despairing about the supposed cancellation of Dr. Seuss and Mr. Potato Head and making life hell for the trans community, the GOP’s strategy in the Biden era has mainly involved hitting the administration for being “soft” on immigration and introducing a flood of voter suppression bills.